tetratelabs/kong2eg/README.md

       response: {}
 ```

-1. Configure the Kong configuration in a ConfigMap.
-You can migrate your existing Kong configuration to the ConfigMap.
+1. A ConfigMap that contains the Kong configuration.
+This configurtion comes from the `--kong-config` flag you provided to the `kong2eg print` command.
+If you don't provide this flag, it will use the embedded demo configuration.

 ```yaml
 apiVersion: v1